Trevbytes/HEMA-club/README.md

 - News - A page for the club to post news about the club.
 - Courses - A page to browse through the different courses offered by the club.
 - FAQ - A page with answers to frequently asked questions.
-- "Sign Up" form page - A page to send contact information to the club to be contaceted about the users specifed course intrests and sign up for the courses.
+- "Sign Up" form page - A page to send contact information to the club to be contacted about the user's specifed course(s) and sign up for the courses.
+Currently this form does not send information anywhere.

-### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

+- More content about the benefits of HEMA, linked to the respective text on the home page.
 - Scheduale/Calender for events and courses.
 - A page with information and links to HEMA tournaments.
 - A gallery with pictures and videos from the club.